MeganPaffrath/full-stack/more-topics.md

 - `CTR`: click-through rate, the ratio of users who click a link to the number of users who actually view what it leads to
   - often used to measure success of advertising campaigns
 - DSL
+- middleware for use in Express apps (understand how this works better)
 - techniques of white box testing
   - statement coverage, branch coverage, path coverage
 - OAuth